Relayer: Writing and recording

-Following rehearsals at Farmyard Studios, the band decided to record Relayer at Squire's home at New Pipers in Virginia Water, Surrey, which he had purchased in Christmas 1972.
-This marked the first time Yes had made an album outside of London, and the location served as a cost-cutting measure by eliminating the need to pay for time in a professional studio, thus giving the band more time to work on the music.
-They were joined by Eddy Offord, who had worked with the band since 1970 as their engineer and later co-producer and live sound mixer.
-Offord installed a mobile 24-track recording machine and mixing desk in Squire's basement, and enlisted Genaro Rippo as tape operator.
-Relayer was the final Yes album with Offord before he left in 1975 to work with other groups.
-He later stated that his time with the band had become "a bit stale", but made brief returns during the recording of Drama (1980) and Union (1991).
-Recording sessions typically lasted for eight or nine hours.
-Moraz wished Offord was "a little less stoned" during recording as it affected the album's production quality, ranking it inferior to Offord's work on Fragile (1971) and albums with Emerson Lake & Palmer.
+Following rehearsals at Farmyard Studios, the band decided to record Relayer at Squire's home, New Pipers, in Virginia Water, Surrey.
+Squire had purchased the property at Christmas 1972 and was converting the garage into a recording studio.
+This marked the first time Yes recorded an album outside of London; the location served as a cost-cutting measure that eliminated commercial studio fees and allowed the band more time to develop the music.
+They were joined by Eddy Offord, who had worked with the band since 1970 as their engineer, co-producer, and live sound mixer.
+Offord installed a 24-track recording machine and mixing desk that he had used with the band while on tour, which could be disassembled and stored in several flight cases.
+Genaro Rippo was enlisted as the tape operator.
+Relayer was the final Yes album with Offord before he left in mid-1975 to work with other artists.
+Though he later stated that his time with the band had become "a bit stale", he made brief returns during the recording of Drama (1980) and Union (1991).
+Recording sessions typically lasted eight or nine hours.
+Moraz wished Offord had been "a little less stoned" during the sessions, claiming it affected the album's production quality and ranking it inferior to Offord's work on Fragile (1971) and his albums with Emerson, Lake & Palmer.
 Mixing was completed at Advision Studios in London.